-Located within the zone separating the reef flat from seagrass beds of the Wakatobi are numerous coral patch reefs.
-These patches range in size and distance from the main reef system (reef crest) and represent a unique opportunity to examine the ecology of coral reefs that represent different levels of isolation.
-The locally termed coral bommies, are home to numerous fish species and have different levels of biodiversity.
-It appears most likely that the patch reefs represent important species rich “islands” but the factors that influence fish species richness and the stability of resident fish assemblages remain largely unknown.
-It appears likely that larger patches will house greater species richness as will those patches that are closer to the main reef system.
+Located within the zone separating the coral reef from seagrass beds are numerous coral patch reefs.
+These patches range in size and distance from the main reef system and represent a unique opportunity to study the impacts of different levels of isolation.
+Locally called coral bommies, they are home to numerous fish and invertebrate species and have varying levels of biodiversity.
+It appears most likely that the patch reefs represent important species rich “islands”, but the factors that influence fish species richness and the stability of resident fish assemblages remain largely unknown.
+It is generally thought that larger patches will house greater species richness, as will those patches closer to the main reef.
 But it is also possible that other factors such as the biological and physical complexity of the patches are more important, or that coral patches close together could act as a single patch for resident fish.
-3D modelling of the reef patches may provide insight into how patches of varying habitat complexity function as refugia for invertebrates and juvenile fish.
-There are a number of different factors that may influence the community ecology of reef fish utilising coral patches and this research could take a number of approaches to examine the physical and biological attributes of reef patches, the factors that drive reef biodiversity, how reef complexity and biodiversity are related, and the importance of reef patches located in this transition zone for the main reef system.
-A high degree of juveniles would mean that such patches have high conservation value although they are currently given little attention from reef managers.
-Understanding how recruitment is affected by different artificial reef substrates and complexities will lead to better conservation and restoration efforts.
-Therefore, as well as addressing fundamental ecological questions, research within this subject area has direct conservation implications and may lead to recommendations for conservation intervention to increase the availability of these habitats.
+This research could take a number of approaches to examine the physical and biological attributes of reef patches, the factors that drive patch reef biodiversity, and how reef size/complexity and biodiversity are related.
+A high abundance of juveniles would mean patches have high conservation value, although they are currently given little attention from reef managers.
+Therefore, as well as addressing fundamental ecological questions, research within this subject area has direct conservation implications and may lead to recommendations for conservation intervention to increase the protection afforded to these habitats.

 At the marine sites during the day, the weather is normally sunny and warm (around 30 degrees Celsius), and the night temperatures drop to around 20-25 degrees Celsius.
 Being on the coast means there is often a pleasant breeze so it does not always feel this hot.
 It rains rarely, but when it does it tends to be very heavy for short periods of time.